 - The Cons of Ceramic Coating a Car

-- Ceramic Coating a Car in Denver
+- Remember These Pros and Cons of Ceramic Coating a Car in Denver

 First, it helps to know precisely what ceramic coating is and what makes it unique from other protective car coatings.
 Ceramic coating is also called a nano-ceramic coating because it consists of microscopic particles mixed into a liquid polymer base.

 This technology is similar to asphalt, which consists of gravel in a base of tar.
-The result is a semi-permanent, transparent paint protection film that's about as strong as a thin layer of asphalt and excellent surface protection.
+The result is a semi-permanent, transparent paint protection film that's about as strong as a thin layer of asphalt and has excellent surface protection.

 In contrast, car spray waxes are much softer and are not permanent.
 It must be re-applied a lot more often than ceramic coatings.